 If you received a denial letter for your original workers’ compensation claim, you could appeal the decision through the following process:

 - Hearing/trial: An administrative law judge will hear the reasons for an appeal and review evidence that shows you deserve benefits.
-They will either agree with the original decision to deny the claim or conclude that you’re eligible for insurance coverage.
+They will either agree with the original decision to deny the claim or conclude you’re eligible for insurance coverage.

 - Appeal administrative denial: If the administrative judge denies your request at the hearing, you’ll have 30 days to file an appeal.
 You must submit the appeal in writing and submit it to the Workers’ Compensation Board.
-A three-member panel will review your request and determine if they should uphold, modify, or rescind the administrative judge’s decision.
+A three-member panel will review your request and determine if they should uphold, modify, or rescind the administrative judge’s decision

 - Appeal to state court: If the board continues to deny your request, you can file an appeal with the Appellate Division of the Supreme Court in New York.